Liouville quantum gravity as a mating of trees: Trees determine embedding

 \subsubsection{A ``fixed parameterization'' variant of the fourth power estimate}

 As part of the proof of a form of the KPZ scaling dimension relation, as presented in \cite[Section~4]{ds2011kpz}, one lets $h$ denote an instance of the zero-boundary GFF on a bounded domain $D$.
 One then fixes a $\delta > 0$ and then seeks to compute the expectation of $\epsilon^{2x}$ where $\epsilon$ is a random number chosen through the following steps: \begin{enumerate} \item Sample $\mu_h$ from its law weighted by $\mu_h(S)$, where $S$ is a bounded, open set with $\ol{S} \subseteq D$. \item Sample a point $z$ from $\mu_h$ restricted to $S$. \item Let $\epsilon$ be the radius of the ball centered at $z$ with quantum mass exactly $\delta$. \end{enumerate} The version of the KPZ theorem\footnote{The presentation in \cite{ds2011kpz} assumes that there is a random fractal set $\CX$, independent of $h$, and that the $x$ is a scaling exponent associated to $\CX$, so that the probability that any given $\epsilon$ ball intersects $\CX$ is approximately $\epsilon^{2x}$.
-The quantity $\Delta$ is then interpreted as a quantum scaling exponent associated the fractal $\CX$, which gives the probability that a $\delta$ quantum area ball centered at a quantum typical point intersects $\CX$.
-However, we stress that~\eqref{eqn::limitlogratio} also makes sense without reference to any particular $\CX$.} established in \cite{ds2011kpz} states that
+The quantity $\Delta$ is then interpreted as a quantum scaling exponent associated with the fractal $\CX$, which gives the probability that a $\delta$ quantum area ball centered at a quantum typical point intersects $\CX$.
+However, we stress that~\eqref{eqn::limitlogratio} also makes sense without reference to any particular $\CX$.
+See also \cite{aru2015kpz} for an interesting example of the KPZ relation failing when $\CX$ is not independent of $h$.} established in \cite{ds2011kpz} states that

 where $\Delta$ and $x$ are related by~\eqref{eqn::kpz8}.

 We would like to do something similar but with a slightly modified third step.
 Namely, we will take $\epsilon$ to be the radius of the smallest ball centered at $z$ that contains $\eta'([b-\delta, b+\delta])$ where $\eta'(b) = z$.
 (Note that there is a.s.\ a unique $b$ for which $\eta'(b) = z$.)
 The $\epsilon$ we define this way can only be larger than the one defined above.
 We are only concerned with bounding $\E[\epsilon^4]$ from above which amounts to considering the case $x=2$.